Ampersand25/Store-Management-System/README.md

 <hr>

 <strong>TODO</strong>:
-- remove item from shopping cart
+- remove item from shopping cart option
 - save the shopping cart content in a text file (data persistence for the shopping cart)
 - create database repository (add data persistence in a SQL database like MySQL or PostgreSQL)